slyfox1186/ffmpeg-build-script/README.md

   require cleanup.
 The build-context format remains v2.
 - Native build processes receive a clean environment so Conda's libraries, compilers, and package search paths cannot override the build toolchain.
+  After host setup, the log reports the selected C and C++ compiler version banners and executable paths, using the same build environment as the recipes.
 - FFmpeg retains its archive checks, release-dependent Vulkan integration, staged installation, and feature validation.
 Failed promotion or installed validation restores the previous programs and preserves recovery files.